Technical Advisory

 Contextual State Management and Data Freshness

-Support conversations require maintaining context across turns, channels, and sessions.
-Stateless microservices with a durable context store (session state) offer resilience but add latency.
-Stateful components can provide richer, faster in-conversation recommendations but raise concerns about scalability and failover.
-Failure modes include context drift, stale feature values, and privacy-sensitive data being retained longer than policy allows.
-Architectural guidance favors a clear separation between transient conversation context and persistent policy decisions, with explicit data retention and privacy controls.
-Feature stores can be used to decouple feature computation from inference, enabling reusable features across models and channels.
+Support conversations demand context across turns and channels.
+Stateless microservices with a durable context store offer resilience but can add latency; stateful components provide richer in-conversation signals but require careful scaling.
+Clear separation between transient conversation context and persistent policy decisions, along with explicit retention controls, reduces drift and privacy risk.
+Feature stores can decouple feature computation from inference, enabling reuse across models and channels.
+See how schedule-aware reasoning handles real-time context in Autonomous Schedule Impact Analysis.

 Decision Engines and Policy Management